ndennert/android_counter/README.md

-small android project for learning java
+A small Android project for learning Java